 At an event in Shanghai, Charlotte petitions Anton to take her back into his exclusive school.
 Anton is evasive, yet makes Charlotte the impromptu judge of a cello competition.
 (Talk about whitewashing: they’re in Shanghai, judging three young Asian girls – and none of the judges are Asian!)

-Anton cajoles Allison to play a duet with his jewel, Lizzie.
-Allison is so out of practice – they end up in bed together.
+Anton cajoles Charlotte to play a duet with his jewel, Lizzie.
+Charlotte is so out of practice – they end up in bed together.
 One phrase has nothing to do with the next, but when you’re talking lesbians, who cares, right?
-Lizzie has planned a vacation, and convinces Alison to tag along.
-It seems Alison’s mission of inveigling herself back into Anton’s school is derailed, but au contraire, her mission is right on track…
+Lizzie has planned a vacation, and convinces Charlotte to tag along.
+It seems Charlotte’s mission of inveigling herself back into Anton’s school is derailed, but au contraire, her mission is right on track…